 The department serves majors from the Center for Latin American Studies and the Max Kade Center for European and German Studies.
 On the graduate level, the department offers the master of arts in both Spanish and Portuguese, a doctoral program in Spanish, and a combination doctoral degree in Spanish/Portuguese.

-Many students participate in the Vanderbilt in Spain program in Madrid or in Vanderbilt programs in Barcelona, Palma de Mallorca, Argentina, Chile, the Dominican Republic, and Brazil.
+Many students participate in Vanderbilt programs in Barcelona, Palma de Mallorca, Argentina, Chile, the Dominican Republic, and Brazil.
 Activities organized by the department include lectures, films, and symposia.
 The department has a chapter of the national honor society Sigma Delta Pi for students of Spanish.
 Students are encouraged to apply for living space in the Spanish Hall of McTyeire International House.

 » Visit the Department of Theatre website